BananaPuncher714/rusty-zenith/README.md

 A basic internet radio server written in rust that uses Icecast's HTTP protocol.
 Inspired by [Icecast 2](https://icecast.org/).

 ## About
 This program was created to allow updating and sending of a stream url in the icy metadata sent to compatible listeners.
 It currently serves `SOURCE` requests, listeners, and updating of mount metadata nearly identical to Icecast.
-[VLC](https://www.videolan.org/) was used as a source for testing.
+[VLC](https://www.videolan.org/) and [FFMPEG](https://www.ffmpeg.org/) was used as a source for testing.

 ## Features
 - Supports Icecast `SOURCE` requests
+- Supports PUT requests, but without transfer encoding
 - Supports Icecast metadata updates
 - Supports `Icy-Metadata`
 - Supports `StreamTitle` and `StreamUrl`